 FOB is essential because it states who becomes responsible for most certain expenses.
 The seller is responsible for bringing the product to the FOB shipping point.
 And the buyer assumes responsibility after the goods arrive at the seller’s shipping dock.
 If damages occur during the freight transport, it’s clear who’s responsible for paying the insurance costs and other costs associated.

 In FOB, if a full container load becomes damaged during onboard freight, that becomes the buyer’s liability, not the seller’s.
+Explore other trade terms if FOB does not suit you.
+I discuss with my supplier before choosing accurate trade terms that benefit us.

 What are the Buyers and Sellers’ Responsibilities with FOB?

 In FOB incoterm, the two parties involved divide the responsibilities.
 The seller of the goods assumes the FOB price until the ship’s rail serves.
 The buyer takes responsibility after a named port and bears the cost of goods transported from one country to their own.
+Me and My supplier I both fulfill our responsibilities and act on our chosen terms.

 Here are the basic rundowns of the responsibilities of both the buyer and the seller in FOB.